rumoncarter/Technology-Code-of-Practice/README.md

 Open Standards for government
 About APIs

-5. Use cloud first
+5. Use cloud intelligently

-Use public cloud first as stated in the government’s cloud first policy.
+Use public cloud intelligently as stated in the government’s cloud  policy.

-To meet point 5 of the Technology Code of Practice your plan or design must show you have considered using the public cloud as stated in the government’s cloud first policy.
+To meet point 5 of the Technology Code of Practice your plan or design must show you have considered using the public cloud as stated in the government’s cloud  policy.

-You’ll have to explain how you’re meeting point 5 as part of the spend control process or any limitations you’ve encountered that prevented you from achieving this.
+You’ll have to explain how you’re meeting point 5 as part of the digital investment process or any limitations you’ve encountered that prevented you from achieving this.

 Summary description of cloud computing

 Cloud computing is a way of storing and retrieving data and software over the internet.
 The 3 main service areas are:

 ●	software-as-a-service (SaaS), which is the use of applications over the internet ●	platform-as-a-service (PaaS), which provides the platform for developing, testing and deploying your applications over the internet
 ●	infrastructure-as-a-service (IaaS), which provides the physical technology infrastructure/network virtually over the internet without the need for you to buy your own hardware

 How adopting cloud first will help your programme

-You can benefit from adopting a cloud first approach because:
+You can benefit from adopting an intelligent cloud approach because:

 ●	you can avoid upfront investments in your infrastructure, reducing overall costs ●	there’s greater flexibility to trial new services or make changes, with minimal cost ●	pricing models are scaleable - instead of building for the maximum usage you buy for less usage and increase or decrease as appropriate
-●	it will be easier to meet the Greening Government Commitments - cloud facilities typically try to use server space and power in the most efficient way possible
+●	it will be easier to meet the [Greening Government Commitments] - cloud facilities typically try to use server space and power in the most efficient way possible
 ●	upgrades and security patches can be applied continuously

 For greater detail on the benefits of using cloud you can read the blog posts on ‘Why we use the cloud: security and efficiency’ and ‘Why we use the cloud: supporting services’.

-Following the cloud first policy
+Following the cloud policy

-Follow the cloud first policy by:
+Follow the cloud policy by:

-●	evaluating potential public cloud services before you consider alternatives such as Crown Hosting, which is a data centre available for all of government
+●	evaluating potential public cloud services before you consider alternatives such as BC On-Prem Hosting, which is a data centre available for all of government, and BC Private Cloud, which is an on-premise container hosting service
 ●	demonstrating your chosen service represents the best value for money if selecting an alternative to public cloud - you must also show you’ve allowed for flexibility by being able to change the system and reduce costs over time

-Related guides
+Related guides [From UK context]

 Assessing a hosting business case
-Crown Hosting
+BC On-Prem Hosting
+BC Private Cloud

 6. Make things secure

 Keep systems and data safe with the appropriate level of security.

 To meet point 6 of the Technology Code of Practice your plan or design must show how you are securing data and systems.

-You’ll have to explain how you’re doing this as part of the spend control process.
+You’ll have to explain how you’re doing this as part of the digital investment process.
 Build security in from the start of your project or programme

 Include security at the start of the project.
-Have your team involved in making each element secure instead of your security experts adding technical countermeasures to a finished product.
+Have your team involved in making each element secure, from the start, instead of your security experts adding technical countermeasures to a finished product.

 Training users and having clear processes are important for security, as is doing realistic threat assessments and taking a balanced approach to managing risk.

 Plan how to deny, and quickly recover from, malicious access.
 Make sure you have processes in place to record information about any attacks and use this data to improve defences.

 How to secure your technology

 Choose the appropriate level of security for your technology project or programme.
 Consider the risks and have processes in place to mitigate against them and improve time to recovery.

 You can protect your data and infrastructure by:

-●	following the principles set out in the Security policy framework and Security classification policy ●	following the National Cyber Security Centre’s information risk management guidance ●	designing and implementing the components of your system according to government best practice, including network principles, security design principles for digital services and securing government email
+●	following the principles set out in the [Security policy framework and Security classification policy] ●	following the [National Cyber Security Centre’s information risk management guidance] ●	designing and implementing the components of your system according to government best practice, including [network principles, security design principles for digital services and securing government email]
-●	determining the security requirements of cloud services using the Cloud security principles and accompanying guidance Related guides
+●	determining the security requirements of cloud services using the [Cloud security principles] and accompanying guidance

+Related guides [UK]

 Security policy framework
 Network principles
 Security classification policy